Information Technology Policies

 Electronic Data Disposal Policy

 All computer systems, electronic devices and electronic media must be properly cleaned of data and software before being transferred outside of Dunwoody College or if being repurposed or reused within DCT.
-When electronic storage devices cannot be sanitized, the media will be destroyed using IT Department’s approved vendors and processes.
+When electronic storage devices cannot be sanitized, the media will be destroyed using the IT Department’s approved vendors and processes.
+The disposal of electronic equipment is done on a quarterly frequency.

 This policy applies to all departments, faculty, employees, students and contracted personnel that use or maintain DCT information systems or media which contains confidential information.
 The primary responsibility for sanitizing and/or disposal of data that resides on computer systems or electronic media devices rests with the units that procured, purchased, or leased the electronic media.

-Sanitation of a hard drive or other electronic medium means placing the medium in a condition so that the prior data stored on it cannot be read or recovered.
+Removal of data from a hard drive or other electronic medium means placing the medium in a condition so that the prior data stored on it cannot be read or recovered.

 Electronic Media refers to any device that can store data and includes, but is not limited to, computers (servers, desktop, laptop and tablets), disk drives, portable disks, backup tapes, CD-ROMS, flash/thumb drives, portable drives, cell phones and PDAs.